Coachnmomof3/UCB_COVID_Prediction_Model/README.md

 These COVID-19 samples from Covid-Chestxray-Dataset are extracted from several publications.
 Only the posterior-anterior images have been used for the dataset.
 Also, the X-ray images of COVID-19 samples have been verified by board-certified radiologist for the credibility of dataset.
 It has been tried to uniformly sample images from ChexPert for Non-COVID samples.

-The folder Structure of the dataset as shown below.
-We would be changing the structure as part of cleaning the data if required:
+The folder Structure of the dataset would be changing the structure as part of cleaning the data if required:

 The sample chest images of a COVID and Non-COVID case is as below: